dodancs/FIIT-BP-Canaries-Backend/data-model.md

 >
 > `updated_at` : **timestamp**

-Table `users` holds credentials for users that may access the API interface.
+Table `mail` holds copies of received e-mails by the honeypot server.